railsware/mailtrap-ruby/README.md

 better flexibility in that regard.
 Go to your _Mailtrap account_ → _Email Sending_
 → _Sending Domains_ → _Your domain_ → _SMTP/API Settings_ to find the SMTP
 configuration example.

+## Migration guide v1 → v2

+Change `Mailtrap::Sending::Client` to `Mailtrap::Client`.

+If you use classes which have `Sending` namespace, remove the namespace like in the example above.

 ## Development